 Décor: Colors: deep reds, purples, greens and golds.
 Lots of drapery swagged, lush fabric throws over furniture.
 For place settings, consider super fancy china, gold silverware, cloth napkins, ornate napkin holders/rings.
 Centerpieces can be ornate candelabra, masks and feathers, etc. Think opulence.
 And to showcase the colors, hiring a lighting designer to add the right wash and textures to highlight the centerpieces and architecture is a must.
 What you lack in decor, a good professional event lighting designer can help make up for in the element of lighting design.

 Entertainment: No masquerade ball would be complete without the perfect blend of entertainment.
 From live musicians strolling upon guest arrival to a full on band, fortune tellers, photo booth, strolling magicians, a costume contest, a guest-interactive murder mystery and if you are throwing in a Mardi Gras element to this celebration you could have a Tattoo Parlor with a Henna tattoo artist.

-Masquerade Party Food Ideas: continue the fanfare of an oppulent celebration with an oppulent feast.
+Masquerade Party Food Ideas: continue the fanfare of an opulent celebration with an opulent feast.
 Below is one of our favorite Venetian- Masquerade Ball themed menus: